Munsat/wordle-project/README.md

-# wordle-project
-Project submission for GA flex course
+# Project Submission for GA flex course

+## Wordle Game

+My version of Wordle is called My Wordle.
+It is very similar to the actual Wordle game where the user have to guess the word in 6 chances and with each chance they are provided with clues as colored tiles.

+### Features:

+1. It has a difficulty option.If the user chooses Hard, they are given a 5 minute time limit.